 - Application for Undergraduate Admission and $50 fee

-- Official high school transcript or GED score report (required of all students excluding those who’ve already earned an Associate’s or Bachelor’s degree)
+- Official high school transcript or GED score report (required of all students excluding those who have already earned an Associate’s or Bachelor’s degree)

 - Official transcript from every college/university attended (except Worcester State)**

-- Education Break Explanation if you’ve taken any time off between high school and college and/or between college semesters
+- Education Break Explanation if you have taken any time off between high school and college and/or between college semesters

 - Essay, letters of recommendation, resume, etc. (Optional)